Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/minor-actions.md

 Make a Prowess attack against a creature within 5 feet of you.
 If you hit, you may choose to either knock them prone or push them 5 feet into an empty tile of your choice.

-You cannot shove creatures that are more than four times your size
+You cannot shove creatures that are more than four times your size.

 ## Swap